lvillasen/RedPitaya-Hello-World/README.md

 - Clone the repositiry

-- Create a new project with Vivado (tested with Vivado v2019.1) see https://www.xilinx.com/support/download.html
+- Create a new project with Vivado.

 - Select the device xc7z010clg400-1